 My kichen cabinets have been wiped down.
 The closets have been organized so that our clothes can properly welcome the changing season.
 Everett’s favorite foods have been stocked numerous times, and I’ve trimmed his nails over and over (which has to be done with the bribery of M&M’s), prepping him as if I’m going to be gone for two months instead of two nights.

 No longer will I be only his mother.
 No longer will I be a mother of one–the mother I’ve loved getting to know and grow into over the past two and some years.
 Yes I’ll still be me, but there’s no denying my person is going to shift and rearrange once again.
 Perhaps that’s why I have this odd idea of disappearing into thin air and away from my son.

-I have really been trying to seperate my experience delivering Everett, from whatever is going to happen with this delivery.
-Over and over, I’d catch myself remembering his birth as if it had just happened, and therefore mentally prepare for another twenty-six hour labor, shoulder dystocia, the hospital transfer, no recovery time, and qualms with breastfeeding.
+I have really been trying to separate my experience delivering Everett, from whatever is going to happen with this delivery.
+Over and over, I’d catch myself remembering his birth as if it had just happened, and therefore mentally prepare for another twenty-six hour labor, that damn shoulder dystocia, the hospital transfer, no recovery time, and qualms with breastfeeding.

 So to help me reverse this harmful thinking, I’ve written in my pen and paper journal daily, affirming that this time, things will be different–that they may not be perfect or easy or even drug-free, but they are going to be different.